labgrid-project/labgrid/doc/configuration.rst

      description: 'Jumper 5'

 Arguments:
-  - description (str): optional description of the switch or jumper on the target
+  - description (str): optional, description of the switch or jumper on the target

 MXSUSBDriver
 ~~~~~~~~~~~~